turbot/steampipe-plugin-azure/docs/tables/azure_network_watcher_flow_log.md

   not enabled;
 ```

-### List flow logs with retention period less than 90 days
+### List flow logs with a retention period less than 90 days

 ```sql
 select